pingcap/blog/tidb-binlog-tutorial.md

 ## Conclusion

-In this tutorial, we've set up TiDB-Binlog to replicate from a TiDB cluster to a downstream MariaDB server.
+In this tutorial, we've set up TiDB Binlog to replicate from a TiDB cluster to a downstream MariaDB server.
 We did that using a single `pump` and a single `drainer`.
-As we've seen, TiDB-Binlog is a comprehensive platform for capturing and processing changes to a TiDB cluster.
+As we've seen, TiDB Binlog is a comprehensive platform for capturing and processing changes to a TiDB cluster.

 In a more robust development, testing, or production deployment, you'd have multiple TiDB servers for HA and scaling purposes, and you'd use multiple instances of `pump` to ensure that application traffic to TiDB server instances is unaffected by problems in the Pump cluster.
 You may also use additional `drainer` instances to push updates to different downstream platforms or to implement incremental backups.